-26.3.1 CURRENT SOURCE CALIBRATION
+24.3.1 CURRENT SOURCE CALIBRATION

-The current source on board the CTMU module has a range of $\pm 62\%$ nominal for each of three current ranges.
-Therefore, for precise measurements, it is possible to measure and adjust this current source by placing a high-precision resistor, RCAL, onto an unused analog channel.
-An example circuit is shown in Figure 26-2.
+The current source on board the CTMU module has a range of $\pm 60\%$ nominal for each of three current ranges.
+Therefore, for precise measurements, it is possible to measure and adjust this current source by placing a high precision resistor, RCAL, onto an unused analog channel.
+An example circuit is shown in Figure 24-2.
 The current source measurement is performed using the following steps:

-- 1. Initialize the A/D Converter. - 2.
-Initialize the CTMU. - 3.
-Enable the current source by setting EDG1STAT (CTMUCONL<0>). - 4.
-Issue a time delay for voltage across RCAL to stabilize and the ADC sample/hold capacitor to charge. - 5.
-Perform A/D conversion. - 6.
-Calculate the present source current using I = V/RCAL, where RCAL is a high-precision resistance and V is measured by performing an A/D conversion.
+- 1. Initialize the A/D Converter.

+- 2. Initialize the CTMU.

+- Enable the current source by setting EDG1STAT (CTMUCONL<0>).

+- 4. Issue settling time delay.

+- 5. Perform A/D conversion.

+- 6. Calculate the current source current using I = V/RCAL, where RCAL is a high precision resistance and V is measured by performing an A/D conversion.